 Being underweight or overweight can lower your chances of conceiving.
-One cause of infertility is polycystic ovarian syndrome (PCOS), which is made worse by being overweight or obese.
-You can check whether you're a health weight with our Healthy weight calculator
+One cause of infertility is polycystic ovary syndrome (PCOS), which is made worse by being overweight or obese.
+You can check whether you're a healthy weight with our Healthy weight calculator.

 Keep your testicles cool

-A man's testes should be one or two degrees cooler than the rest of their body.
-Tight underwear, hot showers and hot baths can all raise the temperature of the testes.
+A man's testicles should be one or two degrees cooler than the rest of his body.
+Tight underwear, hot showers and hot baths can all raise the temperature of the testicles.